In Beijing, Trump presses China on North Korea and trade

 MODEST PROGRESS

-Trump is pressing China to tighten the screws further on North Korea and its development of nuclear weapons.
+Trump is pressing China to tighten the screws further on North Korea and its development of nuclear weapons in defiance of U.N. sanctions.
 At least modest progress is hoped for, although there are no immediate signs of a major breakthrough, a U.S. official said earlier.

 Referring to Xi, Trump said: "I do believe there's a solution to that, as do you."